imdsresearch/imds-lies2/README.md

 ## About

 This is the official repository for the research paper *"Can Behavioral Features Reveal Your Intent to Lie While Answering an Online Personality Questionnaire?
 The Impact of Mouse Dynamics and Speech"*.
-The study investigates realistic approaches for detecting deceptive answers in online personality assessments, focusing on mouse dynamics and introducing speech-based features from verbal responses.
-Conducted in an in-the-wild setting with 64 participants, the dataset includes 3840 responses labeled as lying or honest.
-Findings show that speech features may enhance detection where mouse-based methods fall short.
-This repository provides the dataset, feature extractions, and analysis scripts.
+The study investigates approaches for detecting deceptive answers in online personality assessments in real-world conditions, focusing on mouse dynamics and introducing speech-based features from verbal responses.
+Collected in an experiment conducted in an in-the-wild setting with 64 participants, the dataset includes 3840 responses labeled as lying or honest.
+Our findings indicate that speech features may enhance detection where mouse-based methods fall short, although a prediction model that leverages purely speech-based features was constrained in its prediction performance.
+This repository provides the dataset, screenshots documenting the design of the experiment, and scripts related to data analysis, feature extraction and construction of machine learning models.

 ### Table of contents